cyberbotics/webots/docs/reference/rangefinder.md

 - `height`: height of the image in pixels

-- `spherical`: switch between a planar or a spherical projection.
+- `projection`: switch between a planar or a cylindrical projection.
-A spherical projection can be used for example to simulate a lidar device.
+A cylindrical projection can be used for example to simulate a lidar device.
-More information on spherical projections is provided in the [spherical projection](camera.md#spherical-camera) section of the [Camera](camera.md) node.
+More information on cylindrical projections is provided in the [spherical camera](camera.md#spherical-camera) section of the [Camera](camera.md) node.
+The "spherical" projection is not available for a range-finder device.

 - The `near` field defines the distance from the depth camera (used internally by the lidar) to the near clipping plane.
 Objects closer to the range-finder than the near value are not detected by the range-finder.